 By gaining greater visibility, an ERP system, amongst other benefits, allows manufacturers to maximise yields from the materials they use, minimising the amount that goes to waste and the money that is lost as a result.
 This has a positive effect on the environment, while also making the entire manufacturing cycle more efficient.

 Implementing the Internet of Things

 The Internet of Things (IoT) is rapidly revolutionising how we live on a day-to-day basis — including manufacturing.
 IoT involves making modifications to machinery to make them internet-connected devices.
 Okay great, but how does digital transformation in manufacturing relate to going greener?

-Similar benefits have been experienced across industries.
-For example, one article by The Manufacturer details how power plants have benefited from their investment into IoT, resulting in 27% lower production costs and a £15.6 million saving on average each year.
+One article by The Manufacturer details how power plants have benefited from their investment into IoT, resulting in 27% lower production costs and a £15.6 million saving on average each year.
 This underlines how investing in digital can not only provide a financial advantage, but also drive forward green operations in manufacturing and beyond.

 Consider the other areas of your business

 As manufacturers, it’s very easy to focus specifically on driving efficiencies around the actual manufacturing process.
 Often, we can forget that it’s our entire business that has an impact on the environment, not just a few specific processes.